agmaal1/shouldigoout/README.md

 # Should I go outside during the coronavirus lockdown?

-Simple web to help building awareness of staying at home during coronavirus lockdown.
+Simple web to help building awareness of staying at home during the coronavirus lockdown.